10 Best iOS Password Managers for iPhone & iPad in 2024

 8. Total Password — Simple & Secure Password Management for iOS

-Total Password’s strong security features and user-friendly design make it a reliable tool for managing your passwords and confidential data.
+Total Password’s strong security features and user-friendly design make it a reliable tool for managing passwords and confidential data on any device.

-Each of these features performed well in my tests, but I particularly like the Secure Me feature — which allows you to log out from all devices remotely.
+In addition to 2FA, password audits, data breach alerts, and a password generator with password history, Total Password offers a unique feature called Secure Me — which allows you to log out from all devices remotely.
 Secure Me also integrates with Google Maps, showing you a visual representation of locations where your vault has been accessed.
 This feature is useful for identifying potential unauthorized access if you notice logins from unfamiliar places.
 However, the location tracking is not very precise.

 Total Password’s browser extensions and mobile apps are intuitive.
-However, it falls short in terms of data importing from other password managers, which could be a concern if you’re considering switching services.
+However, it falls short in terms of data importing from other password managers, which could be a concern if you’re considering switching services.8.
+Total Password — Simple & Secure Password Management for iOS

 Total Password offers a single plan that includes functions like multi-device synchronization, password history, security audits, and data breach notifications.
 Though it might lack some features compared to competitors, it provides excellent value for its cost at $1.99 / month and includes a 30-day money-back guarantee.
 You can also get Total Password as part of TotalAV Total Security.
 This plan costs $49.00 / year and comes with TotalAV’s full-featured antivirus suite to protect your PC and Mac alongside your iOS device.
 It also offers an unlimited-data VPN, ad blocker, and more, making it a pretty good deal overall.